 Non-Hodgkin lymphoma (sometimes called NHL, or just lymphoma) is a cancer that starts in cells called lymphocytes, which are part of the body’s immune system.
 Here we will discuss NHL in adults.

 Whether you’re worried about developing non-Hodgkin lymphoma, making decisions about treatment, or trying to stay well after treatment, we can help.
-Find detailed information in our Detailed Guide, or get a shorter, simpler version in our Overview Guide.
+Find detailed information in our Detailed Guide, or get a shorter, simpler version in If You Have Non-Hodgkin Lymphoma.

 Learn about the causes of non-Hodgkin lymphoma and what you might be able to do to reduce your risk.